 Just like rodents, cockroaches transmit the Salmonella bacteria which can cause salmonellosis, a disease in humans with symptoms similar to food poisoning.
 For a fact, cockroaches also accumulate the bacteria by feeding on contaminated food.
-The Salmonella remains in their digestive system for a month or more and their vomit and feces deposits there.
-Human symptoms, which typically show 12 to 72 hours after infection, include diarrhea, fever, and vomiting (to name a few).
+The Salmonella remains in their digestive system for a month or more and their vomit and faeces deposits there.
+Human symptoms, which typically show 12 to 72 hours after infection, include diarrhoea, fever, and vomiting (to name a few).
 Recovery usually occurs after four to seven days, with little to no medical treatment need, besides replenishing fluids.

 Typhoid fever: Caused by Salmonella typhi bacteria

 Salmonella typhi bacterium causes Typhoid fever which is a bacterial infection and is a highly infectious disease.
 Cockroaches accumulate this disease by consuming faeces contaminated with the bacterium.
 According to the UK National Health Services (NHS) Typhoid fever is most common in developing countries where there are poor sanitation and limited access to clean water.
 There is more risk to children and the elderly due to their immunocompromised states.